smartcontractkit/external-adapters-js/README.md

 ### Install to GCP

 - In Functions, create a new function, choose to ZIP upload
-- Click Browse and select the `adapter.zip` file
+- Click Browse and select the `$adapter-adapter.zip` file
 - Select a Storage Bucket to keep the zip in
 - Function to execute: gcpservice
 - Click More, Add variable (repeat for all environment variables)